Thomas J. Biersteker: Career

 Prior to the Graduate Institute, he served as Director of the Watson Institute for International Studies at Brown University 1994–2006).
-He was the Olive C. Watson Professor of International Studies at the Watson Institute for International Studies, and earlier the Henry R. Luce Professor of Transnational Organizations in the Department of Political Science at Brown University, from 1992–2006.
-He was a professor at the School of International Relations, University of Southern California from 1985–1992, where he was founder and Director of the Center for International Studies.
-He was an associate professor in the Department of Political Science at Yale University, where he taught from 1976–1985.
+He was the Olive C. Watson Professor of International Studies at the Watson Institute for International Studies, and earlier the Henry R. Luce Professor of Transnational Organizations in the Department of Political Science at Brown University, from 1992 to 2006.
+He was a professor at the School of International Relations, University of Southern California from 1985 to 1992, where he was founder and Director of the Center for International Studies.
+He was an associate professor in the Department of Political Science at Yale University, where he taught from 1976 to 1985.

 Research

 Biersteker's research interests focus on governance, the history of international relations, international political economy, targeted sanctions, international organizations, diplomacy, peacekeeping, state-building and terrorism.

+Biersteker is the coordinator of the Geneva International Sanctions Network (GISN), an academic platform based at the Graduate Institute focused on the study of targeted sanctions and their effectiveness in international governance.

 He has written or co-authored a dozen scholarly books, including the following: